anoopsingh2106/UbankRepo/README.md

 * support -> All support files like cypress commands, pageObjects etc go here under the respective feature folder.
 * pageObjects -> This folder is use to contain all the page objects locators and action methods for the respective pages.

-# Test
+# Test Execution
-* To run the test locally execute this command - npm test
+* To run the test locally execute this command - `npm test`
 * The above command will run the tests and also generate the allure report file.
 Allure report file will get opened automatically after test execution.

 # GitHub Repository